 WHAT IS THE THREAT?

-The Demolition/Expansion Plan would:
+The Demolition/Expansion Plan:

-Architect's Drawing of the Industrial Sawtooth Roof
+Architect's Drawing of the Industrial-Style Sawtooth Roof on Massive Addition

 Current footprint (with red property line) of Jones Library in relation to neighbors